Cream (band): Formation (1966)

-By July 1966, Eric Clapton's career with the Yardbirds and John Mayall & the Bluesbreakers had earned him a reputation as the premier blues guitarist in Britain.
+By July 1966, Eric Clapton's career with the Yardbirds and John Mayall & the Bluesbreakers had earned him a reputation as one of the premier blues guitarists in Britain.
 Clapton, however, found the environment of Mayall's band confining, and sought to expand his playing in a new band.
 In 1966, Clapton met Ginger Baker, then the drummer of the Graham Bond Organisation, for which Jack Bruce had played bass guitar, harmonica and piano.
 Baker felt stifled in the Graham Bond Organisation and had grown tired of Graham Bond's drug addictions and bouts of mental instability.
 "I had always liked Ginger", explained Clapton.
 "Ginger had come to see me play with the Bluesbreakers.
 After the gig he drove me back to London in his Rover.
 I was very impressed with his car and driving.
 He was telling me that he wanted to start a band, and I had been thinking about it too."

 Each was impressed with the other's playing abilities, prompting Baker to ask Clapton to join his new, then-unnamed group.
-Clapton immediately agreed, on the condition that Baker hire Bruce as the group's bassist; according to Clapton, Baker was so surprised at the suggestion that he almost crashed the car.
+Clapton immediately agreed, on the condition that Baker hire Bruce, who had joined Manfred Mann since leaving Graham Bond, as the group's bassist; according to Clapton, Baker was so surprised at the suggestion that he almost crashed the car.
 Clapton had met Bruce when the bassist/vocalist briefly played with the Bluesbreakers in November 1965; the two also had recorded together as part of an ad hoc group dubbed Powerhouse (which also included Steve Winwood and Paul Jones).
 Impressed with Bruce's vocals and technical prowess, Clapton wanted to work with him on an ongoing basis.

 In contrast, while Bruce was in Bond's band, he and Baker had been notorious for their quarrelling.
 Their volatile relationship included on-stage fights and the sabotage of one another's instruments.
 After Baker fired Bruce from the band, Bruce continued to arrive for gigs; ultimately, Bruce was driven away from the band after Baker threatened him at knifepoint.